 Day 3: (Friday, December 27, 2019)

 2 AM: I spent some quiet time in reflection before bed.
 The biggest effect of my fast so far has been increased emotionalism, as my mind and body work through a backlog of unresolved issues.
-I’ve dealt with this on every 3-day dry fast I’ve ever done and I have always felt much more emotionally healthy after the fast.
+I’ve dealt with this on every longer fast I’ve ever done and I have always felt much more emotionally healthy after the fast.
 Knowing that this discomfort is what healing feels like motivates me to keep going.

 12 PM: I spent some quiet time in meditation.
 I feel weak, but powerful.
 I can sense my willpower being activated and increased.
 And I have a deep confidence that the fasting is healing me.
 A lot of fears/worries/sources of anger have surfaced which is giving me the ability to process them.
 It is has also been a lot easier to be mindful.
 There’s a famous quote I recall, “Nothing concentrates the mind quite like an imminent hanging.”
-An imminent hanging and dry fasting have at least one thing in common.
+An imminent hanging and fasting have at least one thing in common.

 4 PM: I woke up from another short nap.
 My body will simply not stay asleep for long, perhaps as a survival adaptation so I get up and search for food/water.
 Once again I recall dreaming emotionally-charged dreams and waking up feeling lighter, like a slight weight was removed from me.
 Fatigue has increased as I enter day three.

 8 PM: The last few hours have been especially challenging.
 Weakness/emotionalism have reached a peak.
 In this state there is a strong temptation to eat/drink because that will immediately reverse all unpleasant side effects.
 I have had to catch myself from fantasizing about my favorite foods and getting carried away by the pleasant smells of the kitchen and nearby restaurants.
 I remind myself that the discomfort I am experiencing is contributing to the life change I have been working so hard to achieve.
-Dry fasting rapidly destroys barriers to love, health, and happiness, and so the short-term sacrifice is absolutely worth it.
+Fasting rapidly destroys barriers to love, health, and happiness, and so the short-term sacrifice is absolutely worth it.

-In my experience, dry fasting is the fastest-acting, most powerful medicine in nature.
+In my experience, fasting is the fastest-acting, most powerful medicine in nature.
 Unlike modern medicine which typically involves some form of consumption, the benefits of fasting are achieved only by reaching within, and the price tag is mental toughness.